AdobeDocs/experience-manager-learn.es-ES/help/forms/ic-print-channel-tutorial/adding-table-to-print-channel.md

 ---
-title: Adición de tabla a la sección de contribuciones
+title: Agregando tabla a la sección de contribuciones
 seo-title: Adding table to contributions section
-description: Esta es la parte 9 del tutorial de varios pasos para crear su primer documento de comunicación interactivo.
-En esta parte, agregaremos una tabla a la sección de contribuciones.
+description: Esta es la parte 9 del tutorial de varios pasos para crear su primer documento de comunicación interactiva.
+En esta parte, añadiremos una tabla a la sección de contribuciones.
 seo-description: This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
 uuid: 9475e769-a3f8-4aec-9b46-e0dc182b78a0
 feature: Interactive Communication